Having an incident where you have aphasia is life changing. You can feel completely disconnected.

 Meeting others who truly understand the difficulties of aphasia can make a huge difference to your recovery.

-Our charity grew out of a speech and language therapy conversation group that offered just that.
-However, it became difficult to keep the group going in the NHS.
-Yet this small group sat at the coffee table and were determined to keep their conversation group going.
+Our aphasia charity grew out of a speech and language therapy conversation session that offered just that.
+However, it became difficult to keep the group going in the NHS yet we were determined to keep their conversation group alive.

 Living with Aphasia is affiliated to these charities.